 Whether you want to give your phone a fresh start for the day or you noticed the battery draining too fast, give it a quick reboot.
 Long-press the power button and select reboot, or manually reboot your OnePlus 6T.

 Face & Screen Unlock

-With the OnePlus 5T and the newer OP6, Face Unlock was draining the battery on some devices.
-And now, the new OnePlus 6T has the same Face Unlock, and a “Screen Unlock” mode where the screen glows at 100% brightness to scan your fingerprint.
+With the OnePlus 5T and the OP6, Face Unlock was draining the battery on some devices.
+And now, the OnePlus 6T has the same Face Unlock, along with a “Screen Unlock” mode where the screen glows at 100% brightness to scan your fingerprint.
 It’s a feature you’ll love, but it could also be shaving minutes or more off your daily use.